-Heading to the Istrian coastline of Croatia our photographer Ross Bell discovers a pleasantly surprising local mountain bike scene beginning to blossom.
+Heading to the Istrian coastline of Croatia our photographer Ross Bell discovers a pleasantly surprising local Croatian MTB scene beginning to blossom.

-There’s more to Croatia’s riding than first meets the eye
+There’s more to Croatia’s riding scene than first meets the eye

 Think of riding destinations in Europe.
 What comes to mind?
 Well, let’s say there’s a definite hotspot in the Alps; places like Morzine and Verbier.
 Then there’s the fashionable places such as Finale Ligure and Madeira that have shot to fame through racing and clever marketing.